dutykh/linktree/content/authors/admin/_index.md

     label: Download my resume
 ---

-Dr. Denys Dutykh is a professional research-level mathematician working in the fields of mathematical modeling, scientific computing, and analysis.
+Dr. Denys Dutykh is a professional research-level mathematician working in the fields of mathematical modeling, scientific computing, and analysis , with a particular focus on the application of these methods to complex physical phenomena.